exo-addons/html-wiki-macro/README.md

 $ ./addon install html-wiki-macro
 ```

-## Security Note:
+## Security advice

-This macro which when invoked allows injection of raw html and script and there is not no safe way to disable this when installed.
+**Install this add-on at your own risk and if you know what you are doing**.

-This attack method requires the attacker to have a registered username.
+eXo Wiki HTML macro is not installed by default because it can make your eXo Platform instance vulnerable to cross-site scripting attacks (this attack method requires the attacker to have a an account on the instance).